 In the first quarter of 2020, COVID-19 emerged as a global pandemic.
-The continuing responses to the COVID-19 outbreak include actions that have a significant impact on domestic and global economies, including travel restrictions, gathering bans, stay at home orders, and many other restrictive measures.
-All of our operations have been classified as essential in the states in which we operate.
+The responses to the COVID-19 outbreak included actions that have a significant impact on domestic and global economies, including travel restrictions, gathering bans, stay at home orders, and many other restrictive measures.
+Currently, many, but not all, jurisdictions globally have reduced or eliminated these restrictions.
+All of our operations remain classified as essential in the states in which we operate.
 We instituted many policies and procedures, in alignment with CDC guidelines along with state and local mandates, to protect our employees during the COVID-19 outbreak.
-These policies and procedures included, but were not limited to, staggering shift times to limit the number of people in common areas at one time, limiting meetings and meeting sizes, continual cleaning and disinfecting of high touch and high traffic areas, including door handles, bathrooms, bathhouses, access elevators, mining equipment, and other areas, limiting contractor access to our properties, limiting business travel, and instituting work from home for administrative employees.
 We continually evaluate our policies and procedures, in accordance with CDC, state, and local guidelines, and make any necessary adjustments to respond to the particular circumstances in the areas in which we operate.
-During the second half of 2021, the advent of the Delta and Omicron variants has led to increased infection rates among our workforce at certain operations, and we have reinstated stricter protocols at affected operations.
-During the second half of 2021, over fifty unit production shifts in our metallurgical segment were adversely impacted by staffing shortfalls related to increased COVID-19 case rates, and our requisite quarantine protocols.
-We continue to encourage vaccination among our workforce and adjust our COVID-19 responses.
+We recognize that the COVID-19 outbreak and responses thereto also have the potential to impact both our customers and suppliers.
+We remain in close communication with both our customers and suppliers, and work diligently with them to mitigate potential impacts to our business.